reyrinbafs/django-ecommerce/README.md

 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please submit an issue or a pull request.
 Let's collaborate and make this Django e-commerce website even better.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute the code according to the terms and conditions of the license.

 ## Acknowledgments

 This project was developed using the Django framework, which greatly contributed to its robustness and efficiency.
 Special thanks to the Django community for their continuous support and the open-source community for their valuable contributions.